Complex post-traumatic stress disorder: Recommended treatment modalities and interventions

 While these treatments have been recommended, there is still a lack of research on the best and most efficacious treatments for complex PTSD.
 Psychological therapies such as cognitive behavioural therapy, eye movement desensitisation and reprocessing therapy are effective in treating C-PTSD symptoms like PTSD, depression and anxiety.
 For example, in a 2016, meta-analysis, four out of eight EMDR studies resulted in statistical significance, indicating the potential effectiveness of EMDR in treating certain conditions.
 Additionally, subjects from two of the studies continued to benefit from the treatment months later.
 Seven of the studies that employed psychometric tests showed that EMDR led to a reduction in depression symptoms compared to those in the placebo group.
 Mindfulness and relaxation is effective for PTSD symptoms, emotion regulation and interpersonal problems for people whose complex trauma is related to sexual abuse.

-Many commonly used treatments are considered complementary or alternative since there still is a lack of research to classify these approaches as evidence based.
+Many commonly used treatments are considered complementary or alternative since there is still a lack of research to classify these approaches as evidence-based.
 Some of these additional interventions and modalities include: